FFAE(LEGAL) - WELLNESS AND HEALTH SERVICES: SCHOOL-BASED HEALTH CENTERS

 - Family and home support;

 - Health education;

 - Treatment for mental health conditions [see FFEB]; and

 - Treatment for substance abuse.

 Reproductive services, counseling, or referrals may not be provided through a school-based health center using grant funds awarded under Education Code Chapter 38, Subchapter B. Any service provided using grant funds must be provided by an appropriate professional who is properly licensed, certified, or otherwise authorized under state law to provide the service.
 Education Code 38.055–.056

-If the District is located in a county with a population not greater than 50,000 or that has been designated as a health professional shortage area, a medically underserved area, or a medically underserved community, the District shall make a good-faith effort to identify and coordinate with existing providers.
-Education Code 38.060
+If a district is located in a county with a population not greater than 50,000 or that has been designated under state or federal law as a health professional shortage area, a medically underserved area, or a medically underserved community, the district and advisory council shall make a good-faith effort to identify and coordinate with existing providers.

 Primary Care Physician